INFORMSJoC/2024.0546/src/LogTPm/readme.md

   Input: L, the number of links.

-  Output: a 2^L×L matrix gra whose each row represents a possible network. (global variable)
+  Output: a 2^L*L matrix gra whose each row represents a possible network. (global variable)

 - `values.m`: to compute the payoff vectors in each possible network.

-  Input: gra, a 2^L×L matrix recording all possible networks derived from `graphs.m`.
+  Input: gra, a 2^L*L matrix recording all possible networks derived from `graphs.m`.

-  Output: a 2^L × N matrix Va whose each row corresponds to the payoff vector.
+  Output: a 2^L*N matrix Va whose each row corresponds to the payoff vector.

 - `def.m`: To compute the partial derivatives of the utility functions with respect to a given network.